 June: Published a journal article, "Platforms as templates: Emerging datafication dynamics in digital news outlets’ datawalls" (co-authored with Jeeyun (Sophia) Baik) in The Information Society

-May: Published a solo-authored paper, "Encoding privacy: Sociotechnical dynamics of data protection compliance work", in the peer-reviewed conference proceedings of CHI 2024: Conference on Human Factors in Computing Systems
+May: Published a paper, "Encoding privacy: Sociotechnical dynamics of data protection compliance work", in the peer-reviewed conference proceedings of CHI 2024: Conference on Human Factors in Computing Systems

 May: Published a journal article, "Beyond digital protection(ism): Comparing data governance frameworks in Asia" (co-authored with Kyooeun Jang and Li Wen Su) in the Journal of Information Policy